Disease Guide ·Brachycephalic Syndrome ·2026

 Brachycephalic Coverage Basics

-Most comprehensive policies cover brachycephalic syndrome surgery if your cat is enrolled before symptoms are documented.
-The standard 14-day illness waiting period applies.
-Diagnosis, surgery, anesthesia, post-op care, and emergency visits for breathing crises are typically covered.
-Some insurers are familiar with these claims from flat-faced breeds.
+Most comprehensive policies cover surgery if enrolled before symptoms are documented.
+The 14-day waiting period applies.
+Diagnosis, surgery, anesthesia, post-op care, and emergency breathing visits are typically covered.

 Red flag · Exclusion